cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 called [SSSOM Curator](github.com/cthoyt/sssom-curator/).
 I gave a tutorial for using SSSOM Curator to the team based on a previous tutorial I made (that can be found on YouTube [here](https://www.youtube.com/watch?v=FkXkOhT8gdc&t=293s)).
-We prepared predicted semantic mappings between several learning resource-related ontologies in [biopragmatics/biomappings#204](https://github.com/biopragmatics/biomappings/pull/204), but we didn't prioritize semantic mapping curation during the hackathon.
+We prepared predicted semantic mappings between several learning material-related ontologies in [biopragmatics/biomappings#204](https://github.com/biopragmatics/biomappings/pull/204), but we didn't prioritize semantic mapping curation during the hackathon.
 Here's